sankhauri/Sankhadip/README.md

   1st class, Marks: 69%

 # WORK HISTORY
-1. University of Massachusetts, Boston, MA                                                                                                                             Jan 2022 – Present
+* University of Massachusetts, Boston, MA
+  Jan 2022 – Present\
-Lecturer of Mathematics and Statistics
+  Lecturer of Mathematics and Statistics\
-•	Engaged in teaching Algebra, Calculus, and Introductory Statistics.
+  - Engaged in teaching Algebra, Calculus, and Introductory Statistics.
 Utilized WebWork and Canvas to assign homework, quizzes, and other co-curricular activities.
 Mentored students, fostering a supportive learning environment.

-2. University of Rhode Island, Kingston, RI                                                                                                                           Sep 2022 – May 2024
+* University of Rhode Island, Kingston, RI
+  Sep 2022 – May 2024\
-3. Academic Assistant
+  Academic Assistant  \
-•	Taught Statistical Methods with R and Regression Analysis.
+  -	Taught Statistical Methods with R and Regression Analysis.
 Conducted hands-on labs in data analysis.
 Guided students in fitting regression models and evaluating goodness of fit.

+* University of Engineering and Management, Kolkata, India May 2017 - Jul 2022\
+  Associate Professor
+   - Taught various mathematics and statistics courses, including Calculus, Probability Theory, and Differential Equations.
+Collaborated on curriculum revision and evaluation.
+Contributed to academic research and publications.

+* Surendra Institute of Engineering and Management, Siliguri, India Jan 2014 - Apr 2017\
+  Assistant Professor
+   - Taught Calculus, Graph Theory, and Linear Algebra.
+Used various learning modalities to facilitate the learning process.
+Evaluated and supervised student activities, providing reports on academic progress.
+Contributed to campus activities and recruitment processes.

+* University of Engineering and Management, Jaipur, India Feb 2013- Dec 2013\
+  Assistant Professor and Head of the Department

+# ADMINISTRATIVE  EXPERIENCES
-4. ABET accreditation, University of Engineering and Management, Kolkata, India                                                             Jan 2021 – Mar 2022
+* ABET accreditation, University of Engineering and Management, Kolkata, India Jan 2021 – Mar 2022\
   Team Lead
-•	Directed accreditation processes, ensuring compliance with ABET standards.
+    - Directed accreditation processes, ensuring compliance with ABET standards.
 Coordinated with faculty to gather necessary documentation and evidence.
 Enhanced program quality through meticulous evaluation and feedback.

-5. Online Course Curriculum, University of Engineering and Management, Kolkata, India                                                       Mar 2020 - Dec 2021
+* Online Course Curriculum, University of Engineering and Management, Kolkata, India Mar 2020 - Dec 2021\
   Team Lead
-•	Led the development of online course materials, integrating interactive elements to enhance learning.
+   - Led the development of online course materials, integrating interactive elements to enhance learning.
 Collaborated with subject matter experts to ensure content accuracy and relevance.

-6. Board of Studies, Department of Basic Science and Humanities                                                                             Jul 2017 - Jun 2022
+* Board of Studies, Department of Basic Science and Humanities,University of Engineering and Management, Kolkata, India Jul 2017 - Jun 2022\
-University of Engineering and Management, Kolkata, India
   Secretary
-•	Managed board meetings, documented minutes, and facilitated communication among members.
+    -	Managed board meetings, documented minutes, and facilitated communication among members.
 Contributed to curriculum development and academic policy formulation.
 Ensured smooth operation of departmental activities.

-7. University of Engineering and Management, Kolkata, India                                                                                 May 2017 - Jul 2022
-Assistant Professor
-•	Taught various mathematics and statistics courses, including Calculus, Probability Theory, and Differential Equations.
-Collaborated on curriculum revision and evaluation.
-Contributed to academic research and publications.

-8. Surendra Institute of Engineering and Management, Siliguri, India                                                                            Jan 2014 - Apr 2017
-Assistant Professor
-•	Taught Calculus, Graph Theory, and Linear Algebra.
-Used various learning modalities to facilitate the learning process.
-Evaluated and supervised student activities, providing reports on academic progress.
-Contributed to campus activities and recruitment processes.

-9. University of Engineering and Management, Jaipur, India                                                                      Feb 2013- Dec 2013
-   Assistant Professor and Head of the Department,